 To succeed at investing, you buy properties, and generate rent so that you can buy even more properties.
 For example, we sold our condo in Oakland, CA and we rolled the proceeds via a 1031 exchange to avoid paying Capital Gains taxes.
-With those proceeds, we doubled our investment by buying in Reno, Nevada and in Fayetteville, Arkansas.
-Both properties produced a monthly profit after paying property manager fees and maintenance fees.
+With those proceeds, we doubled our investment by buying in Reno, Nevada, and Fayetteville, Arkansas.
+Both properties produced a monthly profit after paying property management fees and maintenance fees.

 The key to real estate investment is finding properties in a location that can generate positive cash flow, build equity and appreciate over time.
 To do this, you need to perform thorough market research on which locations would be best for this by researching the area’s economic strengths.

 Property Manager fees vary depending on where you buy.
-I have found throughout various states they charge anywhere from 8-11% per month rental amount with a start up fee from anywhere from $500-$1500.
+I have found throughout various states they charge anywhere from 8-11% per month rental amount with a start-up fee of anywhere from $500-$1500.
 I have found that when I am buying out of California (where I currently reside) it’s best to secure a Property Management company.

 There are many pros to real estate investing.
 It is lower risk than the stock market and it is not subject to the same level of volatility as the stock market.
-There is steady cash flow on rental income, and over the long term your properties will appreciate in value.
+There is steady cash flow on rental income, and over the long term, your properties will appreciate.